titon/framework/docs/en/packages/controller/actions.md

 ## Mapping Requests ##

 The `Action` interface defines 4 methods that map to HTTP methods, they are `get()`, `post()`, `put()`, and `delete()`.
-The type of action method executed will be determined by the HTTP method using in the request.
+The type of action method executed will be determined by the HTTP method used in the request.

 A typical CRUD (create, read, update, delete) action would be implemented like so.